Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Raltegravir/raltegravir_evaluation_report.md

 Raltegravir, sold under the brand name Isentress, is an antiretroviral medication used to treat HIV/AIDS by blocking the establishment of post-integration HIV latency.
 It is also used as part of post exposure prophylaxis to prevent HIV infection following potential exposure.
 Raltegravir is only taken orally and is mainly metabolized by UGT1A1 (~70%) [(Kassahun 2007](#5-References)).
 The final raltegravir model feautures metabolism by UGT1A1 and to a minor extent by UGT1A9.
 Additionally, there is excretion via glomerular filtration.
 The model adequately describes the pharmacokinetics of raltegravir in adults.

 The raltegravir model is a whole-body PBPK model, allowing for dynamic translation between individuals with organs expressing UGT1A1.
-The raltegravir report demonstrates the level of confidence in the raltegravir PBPK model build with the OSP suite with regard to reliable predictions of Raltegravir PBPK adults during model-informed drug development.
+The raltegravir report demonstrates the level of confidence in the raltegravir PBPK model build with the OSP suite with regard to reliable predictions of raltegravir PK adults during model-informed drug development.

 # 2 Methods

 ## 2.1 Modeling strategy
-The general concept of building a PBPK model has previously been described by Kuepfer et al. ([Kuepfer 2016](#-References)) Relevant information on anthropometric (height, weight) and physiological parameters (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([PK-Sim Ontogeny Database Version 7.3](#5-References)).
+The general concept of building a PBPK model has previously been described by Kuepfer et al. ([Kuepfer 2016](#-References)).
+Relevant information on anthropometric (height, weight) and physiological parameters (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([PK-Sim Ontogeny Database Version 7.3](#5-References)).
 The information was incorporated into PK-Sim® and was used as default values for the simulations in adults.

 The  applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([Schlender 2016](#5 -References)) or otherwise referenced for the specific process.